RenderKit/oidn/README.md

 ## Training (train.py)

+The filters require separate trained models for each supported combination of input features.
+Thus, depending on which combinations of features the user wants to support for a particular filter, one or more models have to be trained.

 After preprocessing the datasets, it is possible to start training a model using the `train.py` script.
 Similar to the preprocessing script, the input features must be specified (could be a subset of the